kenbossy22/DataDraft/README.md

 # DataDraft Development Workspace

 This repository contains early development work for the DataDraft AI Agent.
-The project is moving to a new GitHub repository so you can connect to it with Visual Studio Code.
-Follow the steps below to create the GitHub repo and push this code to it.
+If you created a new GitHub repository called `DDAI` at `https://github.com/kenbossy22/DDAI`, you can push this code there.
+Follow the steps below to create the GitHub repo (if you haven't already) and push this code to it so you can connect with Visual Studio Code.

 ## 1. Create a new GitHub repository